yonatanmn/Super-Simple-Flux/README.md

 # Super Simple Flux

-## making Flux to look as pretty as React
+## making Flux look as pretty as React

 So - what's this all about?